 Is Your Business a Green Business?

-The Green Business Program of Santa Barbara County certifies several different types of businesses for their efforts in energy reduction, water use and, of course, waste reduction.
+The Green Business Program of Santa Barbara County certifies several different types of businesses for their efforts in waste reduction, energy conservation, water conservation, and pollution prevention, such as using alternative forms of transportation and preventing storm water runoff.

 Goals and Objectives